fmb-app/fmb/README.md

  * /APIcalls: This is where we put all our API calls(Google API and Systembolaget API)
  * /models: This is where we put our Mongoose.js models(products and stores)
  * /routes: This is where we put our Express routes (currently only API route.)

+### Client
+ * App.js: Root application.
+ * index.js: Loads App.js
+ * index.css: Styling that should take effect on all components.
+ * /components: This is where we put all components, each component is put in the responding directory.
+ 	- BottomNavBar: A navigation bar.
+ 	- RegularButton.js: A button.
+ 	- HorizontalDivider.js: A divider for dividing elements.
+ 	- RegularInputField.js: An inputfield.
+ * /context: This is where the context is put.
+ 	- FmbContext.js: This is the context for the global state.
+ 	- GlobalState.js: This is the global state that is used by components.
+ 	- Reducer.js: A reducer for the state.
+ * /resources: This is where images and other resources are put.
+ 	- background.svg: The background image.
+ * /themes: This is where standard styling for components are stored, such as colors and whatnot.
+ 	- Themes.js: Contains an object with standard styling for the app.